omanduj/Dinner-Box/README.md

 >https://python-poetry.org/docs/

 Following installation run the command "poetry install", this will install all the project's dependencies.
+Then declare a config.py file with all required variable names.

 In order to run the application, you must execute the following command in the appropriate directory (food_proj/food_app):